-Maintaining a strong company culture through rapid growth is not always easy, but Fund That Flip is doing exactly that while disrupting a massive industry.
+Maintaining a strong company culture through rapid growth is not always easy, but Fund That Flip (now Upright) is doing exactly that while disrupting a massive industry.

 The venture-backed real estate platform, with offices in New York and Cleveland, has grown by more than 50 people (to about 200 total) since the start of the year and could add another 100 more by the end of the year.

 Fund That Flip was named No. 42 on the Inc. 5000 list of Fastest-Growing Companies in America in 2019 (and again in 2020 and 2021) while being recognized by the NorthCoast 99 and Smart Business Network as a great place to work.
 Culture is driving growth, and the reverse is true: growth is a key part of the culture.

 As an online investment platform and two-sided marketplace, Fund That Flip specializes in short-term residential loans for real estate development projects, and gives investors the opportunity to invest in fractional shares of those loans to earn passive income.
 Fund That Flip is using technology, data, and access to capital to modernize real estate financing.

 Disrupting an industry requires an entrepreneurial culture, which the company says is driven by three core values: